Organizations almost always progress through five more-or-less well-defined evolutionary growth stages:

 - Actual performance against plan.

-- Progress on strategic initiatives.
+- Progress on initiatives.

 - Defined sales, delivery, governance, human resource, and financial processes.